This is a demonstration of how to implement a Cucumber test for a derived static attribute.

 Here is what is different:

-• Instead of the keyword Scenario I use Scenario Outline.
+- Instead of the keyword

-• In the Given/When/Then clauses I use <placeholders> instead of specific values.
+. - In the Given/When/Then clauses I use

-• Each line in the data table equates to one scenario.
+and a data table to provide the values.
+One column per placeholder. - Each line in the data table equates to one scenario.

 This is a more concise way of expressing the test.
 And much easier to read and maintain.